samaea/expensesbotworkshop/README.md

  To explore the preconfigured default intents and utterances, switch to the LUIS dashboard. (<b>NOTE: Leave the tab you just used open, you will need it later</b>):

 1. Open a new web browser tab and navigate to https://www.luis.ai
-1. Click on Sign In and log in with your Azure Demo Lab credentials (same as for the Azure Portal in the first step)
+1. Click on Sign In and <b>log in with your Azure Demo Lab credentials</b> (same as for the Azure Portal in the first step)

     ![LUIS Login on homepage](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_0_login.png)

 1. Click <b>“My Apps”</b> and find your <b>bot service “ContosoExpenses-“youralias”</b>:

     ![LUIS Apps](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_2-1_intents.PNG)

 1. You should now see all the preconfigured intents, which matches the intents stated in the App Service Editor under the “BasicLuisDialog.cs” tab.
 Feel free to click on the intents and view the utterances associated with them.
 The utterances are sample sentences/questions that train LUIS to understand how to map sentences (utterances) to a specific intent.

     ![LUIS Intents](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_3_intents.PNG)

  1. In the next step we will create a new intent: <b>click on “Create a new intent”</b>

      ![LUIS Create a new intent](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_4_intents.png)

  1. <b>Name it “NewExpense”</b>

      * </b>Note</b>: It is important to spell it correctly (case-sensitive), otherwise the code you will copy later may not work.

      ![LUIS Create a new intent](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_5_intents.png)

  1.	<b>Add the two example sentences</b> (utterances) to help LUIS understand the user intent to add a “NewExpense”:
      * “create an expense”
      * “add a new expense”

      ![LUIS Create utterances](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_6_utterance.png)

  1. We will now train the “None” intent to help LUIS better identify which user questions/sentences it cannot understand. <b>Click on intents</b> in the left pane and <b>navigate to the “None” intent</b>.